Good to know

 Key terms in focus

 This and much more is taken into account when checking “consistency of key terms”.
 We focus on terms that we consider to be important in the context of the text or that appear physically close together so that the inconsistency is obvious.
-So if it says website on the fist page and web presence on the twelfth, we’ll let it be, particularly if the text is now dealing with something completely different, such as health care.
+So if it says website on the first page and web presence on the twelfth, we’ll let it be, particularly if the text is now dealing with something completely different, such as health care.
 But this definitely shouldn’t then be written in the next paragraph as healthcare.
 And definitely not as health-care.

 One text – one approach